cournape/Bento/doc/source/overview.rst

     bentomaker convert

 If successfull, it will write a file named bento.info.
 The convert command is inherently fragile, because it has to hook into distutils/setuptools internals.
+The more setup.py relies on distutils extensions, the less likely the convert command will be successful

 Note: because the convert command does not parse the setup.py, but runs it instead, it only handles package description as defined by one run of setup.py.